AdminTurnedDevOps/cloud-native-prod-examples/performance-optimization/KEDA/instructions.md

 2. Click the blue **+ Create** button
 3. Choose your workload
 4. Under trigger type, choose Cron.
-5. Set the min replicas to `0` and the max to `3`
+5. Set the min replicas to `1` and the max to `4`
-6. Specify a time that's 2 minutes from what time it is now so you can see the scale occur
+6. Specify a day (today) and a time that's 2 minutes from what time it is now so you can see the scale occur
+7. Run `kubectl get pods --watch` to see the increase